 To save an image file, you should use the "Export" or "Export As" command in the "File" menu.
 If you opened an image file for editing, the "Export" command becomes an "Overwrite" command that is used to replace the original image with the edited version.
 These commands let you save images in a wide variety of formats.
 In general, you should save your images in JPEG or PNG format.

 I strongly suggest that you get Gimp and experiment with it as you read about it here!
-As you experiment, remember that you can always use Control-Z to undo any action.
+As you experiment, remember that you can always use Control-Z to undo any action (Command-Z on a Mac).

 Gimp has a wide variety of tools, which you can find in the "Toolbox" in the upper left corner of the window.
 (My discussion here assumes that you are working in single-window mode, with the window in its original configuration.)
 You can hover your mouse over a tool button to find out what the tool is for.
 Click a button to select a tool.
 Click or drag the mouse on an image window to apply the selected tool.
 The Toolbox also has buttons for controlling the foreground and background color.
-Here is an illustration of the Toolbox with a few annotations:
+Here is an illustration of the Toolbox with a few annotations.
+The appearance of the Toolbox on your computer will depend on the version of Gimp and on the theme that you are using, but all the tools shown here should be available:

 Below the Toolbox is the "Tool Options" dialog, which contains options for the drawing tool that is currently selected.
 The contents of the dialog change when you select a new tool.
 Here, for example, are the options for the Brush tool, which is used for painting on an image in the usual sense.
+(In Gimp 2.10, you will see some additional options.)
 The Brush is probably the most basic and useful tool:

 You'll notice that Gimp does not have tools for drawing shapes such as rectangles and circles.
 However, it is possible to draw such shapes using selections.
-The selection tools—at the top of the Toolbox—can be used to select regions in the image.
+Selection tools can be used to select regions in the image.
 For example, click the Rectangle tool, and drag the mouse on the image to select a rectangular region.
 One of the settings in the "Tool Options" dialog for the Rectangle Select tool allows you to round off the corners of the rectangle.
 The Ellipse Select tool can be used to select oval-shaped regions.
-The Free Select (or Lasso) tool, which is next to the Ellipse, can be used to select polygonal regions: Just click a sequence of points to select the vertices of the polygon, and click back on the initial point to close the polygon.
+The Free Select (or Lasso) tool, which is next to the Ellipse in the above image, can be used to select polygonal regions: Just click a sequence of points to select the vertices of the polygon, and click back on the initial point to close the polygon.
 You can also drag the Lasso tool to draw the outline of a region freehand.
 Once you have a selection, there are many things that you can do with it.

 One important fact is that when there is a selection, you can only draw inside the selection—the area outside the selection is completely unaffected by painting tools, or by anything else that you try to do the image!
 If you forget about this, you can be very confused when you try to apply a painting tool outside the selection and it has no effect at all.